The Application for the ’23-24 Emerging Fellowship is now CLOSED!

 Expect to be engaged in weekly, real-time, training, reading assignments, and 1-1 advisor meetings for ~6 hours a week.
 Examples of bootcamp training topics include:

-Emerging Fellows will be brought to the FDR Memorial Library and Museum for a long weekend of training, community building, engagement with senior Roosevelt Institute staff, and deep reflection on the enduring legacy of the Roosevelts.
+Emerging Fellows are required to attend the in-person Network Fellows Conference at the FDR Memorial Library and Museum for a long weekend of training, community building, engagement with senior Roosevelt Institute staff, and deep reflection on the enduring legacy of the Roosevelts.
 All costs for travel, lodging, and food will be covered by the Roosevelt Institute.

 Fellows will spend ~5 hours a week engaged in monthly cohort calls, biweekly one-on-one advisor meetings, professional development with their Alumni mentor, and research focused assignments.